Frequently Asked Questions (FAQs)

 Does the University allow concurrent registration?

-I am staying in Hong Kong with a dependent/working visa.
+I live in Hong Kong with a working visa.
 Am I a local or non-local student?
-Is there any constraint in studying with a dependent/working visa?
+Is there any constraint in studying with a working visa?

-As a non-local student, can I study a part-time programme and work outside of my study?
+As a non-local student, can I study a part-time programme and work outside my study?

-Non-local students can ONLY take up full-time study and are not permitted to take any employment, regardless of paid or unpaid, during their stay in Hong Kong unless the circumstances detailed in the Hong Kong Immigration Department website is met.
+Non-local students can ONLY pursue full-time study and are NOT permitted to work, whether paid or unpaid, during their stay in Hong Kong unless the circumstances detailed in the Hong Kong Immigration Department website are met.

 Does the University provide in-campus housing to taught postgraduate students?

-The HKU Centre of Development and Resources for Students (CEDARS) provides residential halls for students, with priority given to undergraduate students.
-There is no guarantee of admission to a hall place for postgraduate students (except for limited scholarship awardees that have agreement with the Faculty of Law).
-For further information on residential halls, please visit CEDARS’ accommodation website.
+The HKU Centre of Development and Resources for Students (CEDARS) provides residential halls for students, given to prioritising undergraduate students.
+There is no guarantee of admission to a hall place for postgraduate students (except for limited scholarship awardees that have an agreement with the Faculty of Law).
+For further information on residential halls, please visit CEDARS’ accommodation website at https://w2.cedars.hku.hk/pgh/.

 Does the Faculty of Law provide any scholarship?

-Scholarships are available to eligible candidates for applying for admission to Master of Common Law programme and to Master of Laws in Human Rights programme on merit and financial basis subject to application.
+Scholarships may be awarded to eligible candidates who apply for admission to the Master of Common Law (MCL) programme and the Master of Laws in Human Rights [LLM(HR)] programme on merit and a financial basis.

 Are there any FAQs specifically for LLM(ADR&DR) students?

-You may look for FAQs specifically for LLM(Arb&DR) students at LLM(ADR&DR) programme website.
+You can find FAQs specifically for LLM (Arb&DR) students on the LLM(ADR&DR) programme website.